skrymer/spockAndSpring/README.md

-# spockAndSpring
+# Spock and Spring
-Spock and spring
+Demo on how to use spock to test a REST api written in spring